 - The cardboard box and metal tube help to preserve the shaving cream.

-- As stated on the side of the box, this shaving cream can be used either as a hand lather or shaving brush lather.
+- As stated on the side of the box, this shaving cream can be used as either a hand lather or shaving brush lather.

 Proraso Shaving Cream Ingredients